isaacnmm/pestpolicy-hugo2XX/content/posts/best-womens-running-shoes-for-plantar-fasciitis/index.md

 This New Balance 1340 stability running shoe for women was built to prevent pronation while offering needed cushioning to allow you to control your strides, thus, increasing your comfort while you run.
 The shoe offers superior motion control technology which will help you endure vigorous training.
 The N2 cushioning offers a wider platform to give runners all the support and comfort while running.
-Detailed Review- New Balance 1340 -�Durable Outsole -�Compared to previous new balance versions the 1340 v2 have received tremendous improvements.
+Detailed Review- New Balance 1340 -Durable Outsole -Compared to previous new balance versions the 1340 v2 have received tremendous improvements.
 The previous versions of the shoes had issues with traction and durability.
 Hence, the manufacturers were keen to update the 1340 v2 to meet the needs of the runners.
 The outsole features blew rubber at the forefront section to give you exceptional traction and cushioning for a more responsive and comfortable run experience.
 Youll appreciate the updated level of traction this shoe has to offer which helps Plantar Fasciitis sufferers to endure running on a variety of surfaces.
-Excellent Upper -�Youll love the updated New Balance 1340 upper which features an amazing synthetic breathable material.
+Excellent Upper -Youll love the updated New Balance 1340 upper which features an amazing synthetic breathable material.
 The upper also has excellent overlays which are intended to protect your feet when running.
 Additional overlays are located at the heel section to give you more support.
 Pros:
 - Excellent upper